All events

 Let’s not let Pamela slip away!

-2. Carnage for Christmas
+3. Carnage for Christmas

-Filmhuis Cavia, Amsterdam
+Filmhuis Cavia, Van Hallstraat 52, Amsterdam

 Carnage for Christmas

-Filmhuis Cavia, Amsterdam
+Filmhuis Cavia, Van Hallstraat 52, Amsterdam

 Celebrate a queer bloody Christmas with the hilarious, camp horror Carnage for Christmas from Australian trans filmmaker Alice Maio Mackey.
 When a true crime podcaster returns to her hometown for the first time since transitioning, she discovers that a mysterious urban legend has gone on a killing spree.
 With her queer group she sets out to investigate.